Research

 -Deriving Holocene landscape histories from ephemeral streams of the Colorado Plateau region

-I am also interested in weather and climate
+I am also interested in weather and climate of the Four Corners region

 -real-time storm and hydroclimate monitoring